Pine Hill State Forest

 state forest unit.

-The horse trails can also be used for hiking during dry times of the year.
-The long term goal is to have a multiple use trail that is a nice hike as well as a horse trail.
+The horse trails can be used for hiking during dry times of the year.
+The long-term goal is to develop a multiple-use trail that is good for hiking as well as horseback riding.
 These trails are a work in progress and take many hours of volunteer labor.
-The New York State Horse Council has been working to expand the trail system to cover more of this State Forest Management Unit.
+The New York State Horse Council has been working to expand the trail system to cover more of this State Forest.
 Trails are planned to minimize impacts to the forest environment and to not conflict with other management objectives while providing a pleasant and interesting ride.

-Keep in mind some parts of the trail system may be closed due to wet and muddy weather, or during tree harvest operations.
-The trail will be posted at the entrance with a "trail closed" sign and if an alternate route is available it will be posted.
+Keep in mind that some parts of the trail system may be closed due to wet and muddy weather or active tree harvest operations.
+If this happens, the trail will be posted at the entrance with a "trail closed" sign and an alternate route will be posted if available.

-Organized trail events require a Temporary Revocable Permit prior to the event.
-These can be obtained at the Dunkirk DEC Office and by calling 716-363-2052.
+Coordinators of organized trail events must obtain a Temporary Revocable Permit prior to the event.
+These can be obtained at DEC's Allegany office and by calling 716-372-0645.

-Part of the Cattaraugus snowmobile trail system runs through this forest on Pierce Run Road, which dead ends at the Horseshoe Inn in Onoville.
-This trail is maintained by the Elibomwons snowmobile club.
-For more information, please visit the Cattaruagus County web page which has trail maps and information.
+Part of the Cattaraugus County snowmobile trail system runs through this forest on Pierce Run Road, which dead ends at the Horseshoe Inn in Onoville.
+This trail is maintained by the Elibomwons Snowmobile Club (leaves DEC website).
+For more information, Cattaruagus County Tourism (leaves DEC website) has trail maps and other information.

 Hunting is allowed on Pine Hill State Forest.
-Terrain can be rugged in some areas so walking up and down hills is part of the hunting experience.
+Terrain can be rugged in some areas so walking up and down hills will be part of the hunting experience.